1 double bedroom and 1 bathroom

 Weekly stays beginning any day of the week

-In 2004 UNESCO added the Val d’Orcia and its marvelous landscape to its list of World Heritage Sites; a stay in Vivo d’Orcia will leave you to wonder what took them so long.
+This is hidden Tuscany at its best, an apartment for two in a village high on the sides of Mont'Amiata, looking out over the val d'Orcia and surrounded by fantastic walks.
+In 2004 UNESCO added the Val d’Orcia and its marvellous landscape to its list of World Heritage Sites; a stay in Vivo d’Orcia will leave you to wonder what took them so long.
 Set at 900 m. on Tuscany’s only volcano, happily extinct, the village looks down upon the forests of Mount Amiata and the wide valley whose gentle cultivated hills one finds both in Renaissance paintings and modern photography alike.
 The charming Bellaria apartment, on part of the first floor of a restored watermill, provides a couple with a chance to slip into village life and savour a pace that has nothing to do with traffic congestion or a full agenda.

 Taking its name from the Vivo River, whose pure waters once powered the six watermills that fostered ironworks, olive oil mills and paper production, the village still celebrates its woods and its waters.
 Guests in late March may happen upon the Water Festival held in honour of the springs that still provide Siena with water, while early October visitors can join in the feasts dedicated to locally harvested mushrooms and chestnuts.
 The beech woods hold both the Romanesque woodland church ‘Ermicciolo’ and an imposing papal castle, initially at the heart of a monastery and later the center of 16th century industry.
 Its industrial days may have past, but this area still is a wonderful base for exploration and an idyllic spot for quiet retreat.